jikamens/jik-backup-utilities/README.md

 done via rsync, since rsync is smart about scanning these files for changed blocks and only copying them over into the backup.
 This incremental export is only used for the off-site backups done via Rclone to B2.
-This is necessary (as I understand it) because Rclone isn't as good as rsync is at doing block-based incremental backups.
+This is necessary because Rclone isn't as good as rsync is at doing block-based incremental backups.

 I run this script on the databases I want to export in a cron job that runs every night prior to my Rclone backup job.

-### Exporting MySQL databases to an incremental-backup-friendly format

-The [mysql-dump-splitter.pl](mysql-dump-splitter.pl) script plays a role similar to mongo-incremental-export.py, but for MySQL databases.
-Basically, it reads mysqldump output on stdin or from a file specified on the command line and splits it into separate files in the current directory, such that each table in the dump is in a separate file.
-These files are numbered and can easily be recombined with cat to recreate the original dump file which can be executed as a SQL script to recreate the database.

-The splitting makes it more likely -- albeit not guaranteed -- that Rclone will be able to back up the data incrementally.

-I run mysqldump and feed the output into this script from a nightly cron job that runs before my Rclone backup job.

-Just like for MongoDB, I actually back up all of `/var/lib/mysql` in my on-site backups; the purpose of this split backup is for more efficient off-site backup.
+### Using `mariadump` to back up MariaDB databases

+The file `mariadb-backup-cron` shows the script I put into `/etc/cron.daily` on my machines that have MariaDB databases I care about.
+This script creates daily incremental backups of the databases, periodically taking a full backup so we don't have a long chain of incrementals that goes on forever, and periodically pruning old backups.
+This directory is then backed up daily into the cloud with `rclone` as described elsewhere in this file.

 ### Wrapper script around rclone